masoncfrancis/personal-attendance-record/README.md

 It will check if you are in office by means of seeing what you can reach on the network, assuming that your office network has resources or is configured differently than your network at home.

-`par` is designed to be run periodically by a cronjob.
+`par` is designed to be run periodically by a cronjob, and stores the record in a CSV file.

 ## Getting Started

 ### Configuration

-All settings are set via a `.env` file kept in the same directory as the executable.
+All settings are set via environment variables.
+You can use a `.env` file kept in the same directory as the executable.
 An example is available in [`.env.example`](.env.example).

+#### File Path

+The file where the attendance record will be kept must be set in the `PAR_FILE` environment variable.
+It will be stored in CSV format so you can open it with Excel or another spreadsheet program.

 #### Modes